 Where backup data is stored will affect the ease with which it can be restored.

-Hard disk drive (HDD) backups provide a quick data restore because it's easy to locate data on disks, and the systems often live on site.
+HDD backups provide a quick data restore because it's easy to locate data on disks, and the systems often live on site.
 For this same reason, HDDs are more secure than off-site tape and cloud backup.
 However, disk systems cost more than other data backup and restore methods; costs include the power needed to run both the disk systems and the cooling systems they require.
 HDD backups are best for data that changes frequently and requires a short recovery time.

 Tape backup systems provide high-capacity storage at a lower cost than that of HDDs.
 But even with the latest technology, tape still has a longer recovery time than disks or the cloud, and that timeframe expands when data is stored off site.
 Tape libraries require ongoing management and testing to ensure data is accessible when needed.